20 Quirky Facts You Didn’t Know About Hawaii

 17. There are no snakes in Hawaii.
 Well, kind of.
 This is a “borderline” fact about Hawaii!
 We do actually have one tiny harmless snake that looks like an earthworm, but we don’t really count that.
 We also don’t have squirrels, hamsters, or gerbils here, and it is illegal to own any of these creatures.
 So if you are moving to Hawaii, say aloha (this time it means “goodbye”) to your pet hamster.

 18. The banyan tree in the center of Lahaina is one of the largest in the world.
 The famous Lahaina banyan tree was eight feet tall when planted in 1873 and is now a truly astounding sight — dozens of massive trunks are spread over nearly an acre of land.
-Many festivals and craft fairs take place under this spectacular tree.
+Many festivals and craft fairs have taken place under this spectacular tree in past years.

 19. Hawaii is rabies-free and there are extremely strict quarantine laws to keep it that way.
 As a result, it is not easy to bring your pet dog or cat to Hawaii for a brief stay.
 It requires either months of preparation and certifications, or months of quarantine here once they arrive.
 So, it’s best to leave Fido and Fluffy at home.